neuralnishan/neuralnishan.github.io/_pages/about.md

 {: .notice}

  ---
   Aside from his expertise in technology, he loves making his own meals, reading books, watching Sci-Fi movies, participating in Olympiads, Cloud Challenges and exploring historical sites.
 He is deeply committed to advancing the principles of **Diversity, Equity, and Inclusion**.
-Although he rarely checks social media too often, he appreciates communication only via **Email, LinkedIn & Wire**, or you can submit your query by filling out the **MSFT Form** below.Just scroll down, then you will find a **MSFT Form and Wire QR Code** as well as a link of the **MSFT Form**.
+Although he rarely checks social media too often, he appreciates communication only via **Email**, or you can submit your query by filling out the **MSFT Form** below.Just scroll down, then you will find a **MSFT Form's QR Code** as well as a link of the **MSFT Form**.
 Thanks for reading and visiting his site and **He wishes, You Have a Good Day Forward! :)**
 {: .notice}

 ---